Get div height with plain JavaScript

 CSS properties love to meddle with dimension calculations.
 Here are a few special cases you should keep your eye on.

-in action
+border-collapse in action

-stunt, be ready for a slight shift in your measurements:
+When dealing with stubborn tables and their border-collapse: collapse stunt, be ready for a slight shift in your measurements:

 The shapeshifter: Transformed elements

 CSS transformations are like the werewolves of elements, affecting their measurements.
-In such cases, bank on getBoundingClientRect()
+In such cases, bank on getBoundingClientRect():

 Bring it all together